thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 'Hello ' + 'world!';  // 'Hello world!'
 ```

-Notice that the meaning of the `+` operator depends on what data types of the operands.
+Notice that the meaning of the `+` operator depends on the data types of the operands.
 Be careful when you combine different meanings of `+` in the same expression.
 JavaScript will attempt to guess the meaning, but won't always be correct.

 ```javascript
 'The sum of ' + 5 + ' and ' + 7 + ' is ' + 5 + 7